Bren Simon: Empowering Women for a Better Global Future

 Continuing a legacy of respect, kindness, and compassion

-Adapted from an article on BrenSimon.com regarding empowerment of women.
-See https://brensimon.com/empowering-women-for-a-better-global-future/ for more.

-Every country deserves to have the best possible leader and that means that women have to be given a chance to compete.”CARBONDALE, CO, UNITED STATES, October 30, 2020 /EINPresswire.com/ -- The following is adapted from a previous posting from Bren Simon regarding the empowerment of women globally.
+Integrating gender equality into current policies, governments will begin to see a global change towards improved economic development and societal progression”CARBONDALE, CO, UNITED STATES, November 6, 2020 /EINPresswire.com/ -- he following is adapted from a previous posting from Bren Simon regarding the empowerment of women globally.
 Please visit https://brensimon.com/empowering-women-for-a-better-global-future/ for more information.

 What’s going on?